 Once you get all the rules of the game system sorted, playing this game is absolute fun.
 The best part about playing Gloomhaven is one of those games that is as much fun playing with a group of 4 players than it is playing solo.
 And it is sure to keep you glued for months and even years.
 Gloomhaven is recommended for players who are at least 12 years of age, and its average game time is from one to two hours.

 A negative for this game is that its setup is a little time consuming.
 Also, while some players may find the rules hard to remember, others may make mistakes often even after playing this board game many times.
 The best part, however, is that Gloomhaven is anything but monotonous.
 It has a storyline that keeps on evolving, which makes the players glued to it for hundreds of hours for months – so it has the value-for-money factor.

-- A game of Euro-inspired tactical combat in a persistent world of shifting motive
+- An award winning game of Euro-inspired tactical Combat in a persistent world of shifting motive

 The Lost Valley is an adventure board game about the discovery of gold.
 It is based on the Klondike Gold Rush in 1896 where gold was discovered by some miners and that triggered a stampede of prospectors, some of which became wealthy while most of them got nothing.

 In the game, the players will be the prospectors who will be hunting for gold.
 They will do so with the help of the cards that each player gets.
 In each card, you can add the items you are carrying in your backpack where initially you can add 6 items.
 The cards also have an option of gear and a cart; if you buy the cart then your backpack can have room for 10 items instead of 6.
 You (the prospector) are represented as a tiny person on the board, and you move from one corner to the other on your turn.
 There is also a store where you can buy different stuff.
 Whoever has the most amount of gold, at the time when the game ends, wins it.